intel-analytics/BigDL-2.x/pyzoo/zoo/examples/ray/mxnet/README.md

 See [here](#Options) for more configurable options for this example.

 ## Options
-- `--num_workers` The number of workers.
-Default is 4.
+- `-n` `--num_workers` The number of MXNet workers to be launched for distributed training.
+Default is 2.
+- `-s` `--num_servers` The number of MXNet servers to be launched for distributed training.
+If not specified, default to be equal to the number of workers.
+- `-b` `--batch_size` The number of samples per gradient update for each worker.
+Default is 100.
+- `-e` `--epochs` The number of epoch to train the model.
+Default is 10.
+- `-l` `--learning_rate` The learning rate for the TextClassifier model.
+Default is 0.01.
+- `--log_interval` The number of batches to wait before logging throughput and metrics information during the training process.

 **Options for yarn only**
 - `--hadoop_conf` This option is **required** when you want to run on yarn.
 The path to your configuration folder of hadoop.
 - `--conda_name` This option is **required** when you want to run on yarn.
-Your conda environment's name.
+The name of your conda environment.
-- `--executor_cores` The number of slave(executor)'s cpu cores you want to use.
-Default is 8.
+- `--executor_cores` The number of executor cpu cores you want to use.
+Default is 4.

-- `--executor_memory` The size of slave(executor)'s memory you want to use.
-Default is 10g.
-- `--driver_memory` The size of driver's memory you want to use.
-Default is 2g.
+## Results
+You can find the throughput and accuracy information from the log during the training process: